tjfulle/Modulecmd.py/README.md

 # Modulecmd.py Module Files

-`Modulecmd.py` module files are executed by the `Modulecmd.py` Framework.  `Modulecmd.py` executes module files in an environment providing the following commands:
+`Modulecmd.py` module files are executed by the `Modulecmd.py` framework.  `Modulecmd.py` executes module files in an environment providing the following commands:

 - `getenv(name)`: Get the value of environment variable given by `name`.
 Returns `None` if `name` is not defined.
 - `get_hostname()`: Get the value of the host name of the sytem.